Bedrock-OSS/regolith/docs/docs/guide/what-is-regolith.md

 - `RP`, `BP` and `data` folder are copied into a `tmp` folder
 - Every filter is executed in-order, editing the `tmp` folder in-place
 - The contents of `RP` and `BP` are moved into your export location
-- The contents of `data` is moved back into your data location
+- If configured, subfolders within `data` can be moved back into your data location

 This compilation flow allows you to make programmatic changes to your compiled addon, without effecting your source files.

-Since the data folder is saved back to your project, you can store persistent data there.
+Since the data folder can be saved back to your project, it's possible to store persistant data there.

 ## Filters